zmcdaniel/fewd-study-guide/javascript-closures.md

 Put simply as closure is a function that exists within another function and has access to the encapsulating function's variables.
 Make sure you understand the idea of scoping beforehand!

+Closures are any function that keeps reference to variables from its parent’s scope *even after the parent has returned*.

 Closures have three scope chain:
 1. It's own scope. (variables defined within its own curly brackets)
 2. The outer function's scope (variables within the function surrounding it)